hummingbot/hummingbot-site/docs/governance/index.md

 ## How to Participate

+Discussions related to all Proposals must be on the [Hummingbot Governance Forum](https://commonwealth.im/hummingbot-foundation/).

 Pull Request Proposals (PRP) are live and can be found on the Hummingbot Foundation Snapshot: [Snapshot](https://snapshot.org/#/hbot.eth).